Editor's Note─Corporate limits and boundary lines, and revisions thereto, will be kept on file in the office of the city clerk.

 Yard waste (see Guide to Recycling and Reusing in Stockton)

 East of the square, 708 East Highway 32, across from the Stockton Cemetery.

-- In partnership with the United Methodist Women, the Go Green Team publishes an annual comprehensive Guide to Recycling in Stockton, organized by items that can be recycled.
-Pick up a bright green copy of the list at City Hall, the Courthouse (county clerk’s office or basement), Stockton Area Chamber of Commerce, Cedar County Republican office, the Cedar County Library /Stockton Branch, Cedar County Memorial Health Complex, Cedar County Memorial Exercise Center, Simmons Bank, Korth Center or Stockton United Methodist Church office.
+- In partnership with the United Methodist Women, the Go Green Team publishes an annual comprehensive Guide to Recycling and Reusing in Stockton, organized by items that can be recycled.
+Pick up a bright green copy of the list at the city recycling center (in realtor’s box attached to fence gate, City Hall, the Courthouse (county clerk’s office or basement), Stockton Area Chamber of Commerce, Cedar County Republican office, the Cedar County Library /Stockton Branch, Cedar County Memorial Health Complex, Cedar County Memorial Exercise Center, Simmons Bank, Korth Center or Stockton United Methodist Church office.

 - Hosts annual Dead Electronics and Appliances Recycling Drive every April.